emyzinger/Lab8-EmiliaZinger/README.md

 Specifically:

-1. Complete the TODO items in the various sources until the program behaves as required.
+1. Complete the TO DO items in the various sources until the program behaves as required.
 1. Complete the test class `TestWordCount` to provide meaningful tests of the `getCount` method.
    To avoid the need for file input to populate the `WordCounter` instance, directly create the desired iterator like so: